HL7/FHIR-us-pq-cmc-fda/input/pagecontent/eCTDSP4151.md

     </detailRange>

 ##### Representing Acceptance Criteria (Text)
 Acceptance Criteria (Text) is strictly for qualitative constraints.
 These will typically have a descriptive phrase.
-An example orignal text is, "Clear, colorless solution free of visible particulates".
-Because is it not numeric, the relative intreprestation codes not not apply.
-Always code the pq-interpretation-code-extension as "Not Applicable".
+An example original text is, “Clear, colorless solution free of visible particulates”.
+Because it is not numeric, the relative interpretation codes do not apply.
+Always code the pq-interpretation-code-extension as “Not Applicable”.

             <detailString>
                 <extension url="http://hl7.org/fhir/us/pq-cmc/StructureDefinition/pq-interpretation-code-extension">